Job Announcement$5,000 Signing Bonus*

-- Project management experience with the approval and permitting phases of the development process, including land use and entitlement process to ensure approvals are in line with County proprietary and regulatory requirements.
+- Management experience with the approval and permitting phases of the development process, including land use and entitlement process to ensure approvals are in line with county proprietary and regulatory requirements.

-- At least 3 years of professional experience with local, federal, and state building and site development codes.
+- At least two years of experience of local, federal, and state building and site development codes.

 Panel interview and may include exercise.NOTE: